RestDB/codehooks-auth/README.md

 }'
 ```

-Now this user can login with the password.
+Now this user can login with the email and password.

-Next we will list the users to find the id of the user we just created.
+Let's go ahead and list the users to find the record of the user we just created.

 ```bash
 $coho query users --pretty